The answer is absolutely, 100% yes.

 - The last thing it does, especially for people with arthritic joints, is it stimulates regeneration of tissue.
 You can start to turn back the time on the degenerative processes that has happened.

-Why is stem cell therapy really the future of medicine and can change how people function?
+Why is regenerative therapy really the future of medicine and can change how people function?
 Because it goes in and helps to balance the body’s mechanisms out.